Our Purpose

 We want anyone entering our space to feel seen and at home, most significantly those who are tradition bearers.

-We envision a community that honors the teaching of the dance Elders in a radical way: by being authentic to ourselves, by welcoming the stranger, by supporting one another with empathy and by sustaining a space where we don't shy away from hard and honest conversations.
+We envision a community that honours the teaching of the dance Elders in a radical way: by being authentic to ourselves, by welcoming the stranger, by supporting one another with empathy, and by sustaining a space where we do not shy away from hard and honest conversations.

-We seek to develop and sustain an inclusive and accessible dance community space, from financial, physical and cultural perspectives.
+We seek to develop and sustain an inclusive and accessible dance community space: financially, physically and culturally.

 Cat’s Corner is a social enterprise